-Success of a public speech depends on many factors: logics of the speech, its richness, correct mimics, visual contact with audience, even on the speaker’s appearance.
+The success of a public speech depends on many factors: logics of the speech, its richness, correct mimics, visual contact with an audience, even the speaker’s appearance.
 The Richard Dowis’s book The Lost Art of the Great Speech covers all aspects of public speeches, from preliminary preparations to writing speech theses and answers to the questions from the audience.

-This book will help you preparing a bright, interesting and memorable presentation, overcoming stage fear and effectively communicate with the audience.
+This book will help you prepare a bright, interesting and memorable presentation, overcoming stage fear and effectively communicate with the audience.

 Having formulated the exact aim, write down the plan of your speech.
 Richard Dowis recommends writing down everything you would like to speak on during your presentation.
 After that, three to five most important messages should be underlined, while other messages shall be either deleted or made secondary.
 Locate the main and secondary messages in the desired order.

-Public speech is a special kind of speeches.
+Public speaking is a special kind of speech.
 It has its own requirements and nuances.
-That is why the major part of the book is dedicated to verbal components of the presentation.
+That is why the major part of the book is dedicated to the verbal components of the presentation.

 1. The author recommends speaking simpler, avoiding difficult terminology and construction, using the words that are usual for you.

-2. Include elements of dialogs into your speech: personal pronouns, rhetoric questions.
-Let your speech look like a dialog, but not a lecture.
+2. Include elements of dialogues in your speech: personal pronouns, rhetoric questions.
+Let your speech look like a dialogue, but not a lecture.

 3. In your speech, use metaphors, comparisons and other literary devices and techniques.
 They will make the speech more interesting, rhythmic and memorable.